 When it comes to traveling to southeastern Europe, the Romanian capital Bucharest is usually not on top of the list, mostly because of the bad reputation following the recent historical events.

 Luckily for you, my dear reader, people can’t be more wrong when it comes to the city well known under the pseudonym “Little Paris” or the “Paris of the East”.
 Bucharest is divided into 6 sectors, and each has different neighborhoods, streets, and attractions.

-I was lucky to live in the city for about 1,5 years and I will be happy to share my take on the best areas to stay for tourists with you!
+I am from Romania and currently live in Bucharest and I will be happy to share my take on the best areas to stay for tourists with you!
 By the way, it must be mentioned that Bucharest is one of the safest places in Europe, with criminal rates lowering every year.

-I’ve picked the best places where you can stay in Bucharest by neighborhoods, depending on what you plan to do in the city.
-This article will be a great guide for finding the perfect accommodation, especially if you are visiting the city for the first time.
-Although I mentioned earlier that the city is usually not crowded, you should book your accommodation on time, at least a few months earlier, to get a good price.
+Although the city is usually not crowded, you should book your accommodation on time, at least a few months earlier, to get a good price.